Introduction

 .unwrap();

-let mut runtime = Runtime::builder(doc, backend);
+let mut builder = Runtime::builder(doc, &backend);

 }

-// template.aml
+// templates/index.aml

 align [alignment: "center"]